- Visiting Assistant Professor, History

 - Rural society, everyday life, and local politics

-I am also working on projects on a variety of topics, such as movable-type printing technology, the social practices and cultural meanings of adoption (jisi 继嗣) in late imperial China, and what I call “outcasts of the family system”—family traitors, remarried wives, and bond-servants, who were ostracized from their families but had to live in the same community with stigma.
+He is also working on projects on a variety of topics, such as movable-type printing technology, the social practices and cultural meanings of adoption (jisi 继嗣) in late imperial China, and what he calls “outcasts of the family system”—family traitors, remarried wives, and bond-servants, who were ostracized from their families but had to live in the same community with stigma.
 At the center of all these projects is an interest in the relationship between everyday practice and knowledge production.
-For more information, see my personal website xinyuhistory.com.
+For more information, see his personal website xinyuhistory.com.